awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

    sudo groupadd --system ggc_group
    ```

-1. To improve security on the device, enable hardlink and softlink protection on the operating system at start up\.
+1. To improve security on the device, ensure that hardlink and softlink protections are enabled on the operating system at start up\.

-   1. Navigate to the `00-defaults.conf` file\.
+**Note**
+ The steps for enabling hardlink and softlink protection vary by operating system\.
+Consult the documentation for your distribution\.

+   1. Run the following command to check if hardlink and softlink protections are enabled:

       ```
+      sudo sysctl -a | grep fs.protected
+      ```

+       If hardlinks and softlinks are set to `1`, your protections are enabled correctly\.
+Proceed to step 6\.

+   1. If hardlinks and softlinks are not set to `1`, enable these protections\.
+Navigate to your system configuration file\.

+      ```
       cd /etc/sysctl.d
       ls
       ```

-   1. Using your favorite text editor \(Leafpad, GNU nano, or vi\), add the following two lines to the end of the `00-defaults.conf` file\.
+   1. Using your favorite text editor \(Leafpad, GNU nano, or vi\), add the following two lines to the end of the system configuration file\.
+On Amazon Linux 1, this is the `00-defaults.conf` file\.
+On Amazon Linux 2, this is the `99-amazon.conf` file\.
 You might need to change permissions \(using the `chmod` command\) to write to the file, or use the `sudo` command to edit as root \(for example, `sudo nano 00-defaults.conf`\)\.

       ```
       fs.protected_hardlinks = 1